 - 1. The number of newly enrolled non-duplicated lawful permanent residents in citizenship instruction classes (Minimum of 200); - 2.
-Percentage of enrolled students who post-test using nationally approved standardized tests suitable to assess English language proficiency (Minimum of 80%); - 3.
-Percentage of post-tested students demonstrating measurable educational gains (Minimum of 80%); and - 4.
-Number of lawful permanent residents for whom your organization will prepare and submit a Form N-400 and Form G-28 (Minimum of 200).
+Percentage of enrolled students who post-test using nationally approved standardized tests of English language proficiency (Minimum of 80%); - 3.
+Percentage of post-tested students demonstrating measurable educational gains (Minimum of 80%); - 4.
+Number of lawful permanent residents for whom your organization will provide eligibility screenings (Minimum of 200); and - 5.
+Number of lawful permanent residents for whom your organization will prepare and submit Form N-400 and Form G-28 (Minimum of 200).